linnndachen/Churn-analysis/README.md

 * Licensing, Authors and Acknowledgements

 ### Project Motivation and Overview
 This is the project for Udacity's Data Science Nanodegree - project 1.
 This was a dataset I found on Kaggle a while ago and I did it as a self-interst project.
-The original analysis and dataset can be found on ___ In this folder, I changed the analysis a bit for better fit the requirment of Udacity.
+I changed the analysis a bit for better fit the requirment of Udacity.
+In this project, I aim to answer three business questions:

+1. What is the value of my model to this telecom company?
+2. What types of customers are most likely to churn and why?
+3. What can we do about it?

 ### Installation:
 There are two types of files.